INSPIRE: Intensity and spatial information-based deformable image registration: Performance Analysis

 \subsubsection{Experiment Setup}

 We consider four public datasets in this evaluation, LPBA40 \cite{shattuck2008construction}, IBSR18, CUMC12, and MGH10, consisting of 40, 18, 12 and 10 images respectively.
-Within each dataset, each image is registered to all other, giving a total number of $2088$ pairwise registrations.
-We follow the evaluation protocol of \cite{klein2009evaluation}, thereby enabling a direct comparison with 15 state-of-the-art methods, including one deep learning-based registration method, Quicksilver \cite{yang2017quicksilver}.
-Following \cite{klein2009evaluation}, each image is first affinely registered to the ICBM MNI152 non-linear atlas \cite{grabner2006symmetric} using \emph{NiftyReg}\cite{modat2010fast}, such that each image is of size $229 \times 193 \times 193$, except for LPBA40 where the images are of size $229 \times 193 \times 229$.
+Within each dataset, each image is registered to all other, giving a total of $2088$ pairwise registrations.
+We follow the evaluation protocol of \cite{klein2009evaluation}, thereby enabling direct comparison with 17 state-of-the-art methods, including two deep learning-based registration methods, Quicksilver \cite{yang2017quicksilver} and VoxelMorph \cite{balakrishnan2019voxelmorph}.
+Following \cite{klein2009evaluation}, each image is first affinely registered to the ICBM MNI152 non-linear atlas \cite{grabner2006symmetric} using \emph{NiftyReg} \cite{modat2010fast}, such that each image is of size $229 \times 193 \times 193$, except for LPBA40 where the images are of size $229 \times 193 \times 229$.